pkdone/practical-mongodb-aggregations-book/src/guides/performance.md

 ### $group Memory Consumption And Mitigation

 Used naively, the `$group` stage has the potential to consume even more memory than a `$sort` operation.
 This can occur if the stage attempts to group every record and retain all the data.
 The output will be fewer records but will be larger in terms of data size.
 This is because new grouping 'metadata' will be retained in addition to all the original data from the source records.
 Referring to the previous example of _people_ records, the `$group` stage's output size will be the size of all the people records plus the new _departments_ grouping metadata.
 As with the `$sort` stage, an aggregation pipeline's 100 MB RAM limit equally applies for the `$group` stage.
 You can use the pipeline's `allowDiskUse=true` option to avoid this limit, but with the same downsides.

-In practicality, though, many grouping scenarios are focussed on grouping summary data, not itemised data.
+In practicality many grouping scenarios are focussed on grouping summary data, not itemised data.
 In these situations, considerably reduced result data sets are produced, requiring far less memory than a `$sort` stage.
 Let's consider the employees belonging to departments scenario again.
 An aggregation may require each _department_ group to contain a total employees count, instead of individual employee records, by using an [accumulator operator](https://docs.mongodb.com/manual/reference/operator/aggregation/group/#accumulators-group).
 So in reality, contrary to sort operations, group operations will typically require a fraction of the host's RAM.

 To avoid excessive memory consumption for `$group` operations, adopt the following principles (in order of most effective first):

  1. __Avoid Unnecessary Grouping__.
-This is covered later in this chapter in section "_2.
+This is covered below in section "_2.
 Avoid Unwinding & Regrouping Documents Just To Process Array Elements_".
  2. __Group Using Accumulator Operators Only__.
 If the use case permits it, use the group stage to accumulate totals, sums and summary roll-ups only, rather than holding all the raw data of each record belonging to the group.
 You can achieve this by only using the [accumulators](https://docs.mongodb.com/manual/reference/operator/aggregation/#accumulators---group-) subset of all possible operators inside the `$group` stage.
- 3. __Reduce Amount Of Records To Group__.
+ 3. __Reduce Records To Group__.
 Move the `$group` stage to as late as possible in your pipeline and ensure earlier stages significantly reduce the number of records streaming into this late blocking `$group` stage.
 This blocking stage will have less data to group and use less RAM.

 ## 2. Avoid Unwinding & Regrouping Documents Just To Process Array Elements